 Where Did Goldschläger Come From?

-Instead, they seem to just act as a mere symbol of branding and probably, a perceived sense luxury.
+Instead, they seem to just act as a mere symbol of branding and, probably, a perceived sense of luxury.
 In the end, the move seems to be a very effective marketing strategy.

-Goldschläger was originally produced in Switzerland up to the 1990s until Diageo acquired the brand which brought the production to Italy.
-In 2008, it was acquired by the Global Brands which brought it back to Switzerland once again.
+Goldschläger was originally produced in Switzerland up until the 1990s until Diageo acquired the brand, which brought the production to Italy.
+In 2008, it was acquired by Global Brands, which brought it back to Switzerland once again.

 Properties and Characteristics